On uniformly lightness of one class of mappings and Koebe-Bloch theorem

 $^{2}$Institute of Applied Mathematics and Mechanics of NAS of Ukraine, 19 Henerala Batyuka Str., 84 116 Slov'yans'k, UKRAINE

 {\bf Key words and phrases:} mappings with finite and bounded distortion, quasiconformal mappings, lower distance estimates

 {\bf Abstract.} We consider mappings satisfying a certain estimate of the distortion of the modulus of families of paths, similar to the geometric definition of quasiconformal mappings.
 Under appropriate restrictions, we show that the class of such mappings is uniformly light, i.e., the chordal diameter of the image of continua whose diameter is bounded below is also bounded below uniformly over the class.
-Under some even greater restrictions, we establish some more explicit estimates of the distortion of the diameters of these continua.
+This result holds for any domain $D$ and for continua $C$ lying in the fixed compactum $K$ in this domain.
+If $D$ has a special geometry, this result may be true in the general case, i.e., for any continua $C$ in $D.$

 {\bf 2010 Mathematics Subject Classification: Primary 30C65; Secondary 31A15, 31B25}